How to choose the right check valve

 What to consider when choosing your check valves?

-All check valves are designed to handle water and treated wastewater but handling of raw waste water/sewage may cause some issues.
-When selecting a valve for these fluids, you should probably consider how the presence of solids may potentially affect operation of the valve.
+All check valves referred to in this article are designed for water and treated wastewater applications, but using the valves for raw wastewater/sewage applications may cause some issues.
+When selecting a valve for these fluids, you should consider how the presence of solids may potentially affect operation of the valve.

 If a check valve closes very fast, it may prevent slamming against upstream equipment such as pumps.
 However, the rapid closure will not protect against the surges caused by pumps being started and shut down.
-If the valve opens (and closes) quickly, the flow will be changed suddenly and surges will more likely occur.
+If the valve opens (and closes) quickly, the flow will change rapidly and thus increase likeliness of surge occurrence.

 Total cost of ownership

-The costs for your check valve may consist of more than just the purchase price.
-For some installations, the most important costs may be purchasing and installation but in other cases maintenance or energy costs may be equally or even more important.
+The costs for your check valve consist of more than just the purchase price.
+For some installations, the most important costs may be purchasing and installation, but in other cases, maintenance or energy costs may be equally or even more important.
 Also protecting more valuable equipment such as e.g. pumps has to be considered, and looking at the valve performance will be crucial.
-When considering costs as a selection criteria for your check valve, the total costs over the life of the valve should therefore be considered.
-In general, the more simple the valve construction is, the lower are the maintenance requirements.
+When considering costs as a selection criterion for your check valve, the total costs over the life of the valve should be considered.
+In general, the simpler the valve construction is, the lower are the maintenance requirements.
 The higher the Kv value, the lower the energy consumption.
 The higher the performance, the better the protection ability.

-As swing check valves have the disc in the flow stream helping with rapid closure, they have better non-slam characteristics but today most pumps are frequency converted enabling them to adjust the start-up and closure time in order to avoid water hammer.
+As swing check valves have the disc in the flow stream, helping with rapid closure, they have better non-slam characteristics.
+However, today many pumps are frequency converted, enabling them to adjust the start-up and closure time to avoid water hammer.